Skip to main content

 Application Method: Wide Area Larvicide Spraying (WALS)

-• The District's WALS methods uses a powerful truck-mounted sprayer that combines high volumes of air and low volumes of liquid larvicide mixed with water to efficiently treat a wide variety of mosquito breeding sites.
+• The District's WALS method uses a powerful truck-mounted sprayer that combines high volumes of air and low volumes of liquid larvicide mixed with water to efficiently treat a wide variety of mosquito breeding sites.

 • WALS effectively reaches small and hard to find mosquito habitats that can potentially collect water and are ideal for mosquito breeding.